OStubbs/BricklinkBackup/README.md

 1. Download latest version from Releases (source code .zip)
 2. Extract into a folder of your choice
-3. Run `install_python.bat` to install Python.
-When the Python installer appears you select `Add python.exe to Path`.
-4. Run `setup.bat` - This sets up Python to run the script
+3. Run `setup.bat` - This downloads and sets up Python to run the script, please wait for the script to finish (can take a while to install).
-5. Using notepad or similar fill in your API information into the `config.toml` configuration file (tokens inside the quotes)
+4. Using notepad, or similar, fill in your API information into the `config.toml` configuration file (tokens inside the quotes)

 ## How to run

+Now that it is setup, whenever you want to get a backup of your store you just need to do the below:

 1. Double click the `run.bat` file and after a few seconds you should see a CSV file in the data folder!